levisstrauss/Duolingo-clone/README.md

-# Duolingo-clone with react native
+# This is simple version of Duolingo-clone built using react native

 ![screen](Screen.png)